-The complexity of testing a graph property Π (in the bounded degree graph model) is measured in terms of the degree bound d, the number of vertices n, and the proximity parameter ε .
+The complexity of testing a graph property $\Pi$ (in the bounded degree graph model) is measured in terms of the degree bound d, the number of vertices n, and the proximity parameter $\epsilon$ .
 Typically, the degree bound is a constant, and the dependency on it is ignored.
 Furthermore, when discussing lower bounds, we ignore the dependency on the proximity parameter, which is assumed to be a (sufficiently small positive) constant.
-That is, saying "testing Π requires Q queries" means that for some $\epsilon > 0$, any ε -tester of Π requires Q queries.
+That is, saying "testing $\Pi$ requires Q queries" means that for some $\epsilon > 0$ , any $\epsilon$ -tester of $\Pi$ requires Q queries.

-1See [5, Sec.
+&lt;sup>1See [5, Sec.
 12.7.2] for a brief discussion of "massively parametrized" properties.

 We stress that throughout the text, the number of vertices, denoted n, is viewed as a varying parameter, and complexities are always stated as a function of n.
-In particular, the aforementioned "fixed (n-vertex) graph" H should be viewed as a parameter, which is explicitly given to the potential testers (just as n).
+We stress that the aforementioned "fixed (n-vertex) graph" H should be viewed as a parameter, which is explicitly given to the potential testers (just as n).

-1.2 The most relevant previous results
+1.2 The Most Relevant Previous Results

-The current work is most related to [6], which presented non-trivial lower bound on the complexity of testing isomorphism in the bounded-degree model.
-The focus of [6] was on the special case in which the graphs consist of small connected components; that is, n-vertex graphs with connected components of size poly($\log n$).
+The current work is most related to [6], which presented non-trivial lower bounds on the complexity of testing isomorphism in the bounded-degree model.
+The focus of [6] was on the special case in which the graphs consist of small connected components; that is, n-vertex graphs with connected components of size poly(log n).
 Ignoring the dependence on the proximity parameter, the main results presented in [6] are:

-- 1. The query complexity of testing isomorphism to a fixed n-vertex graph (with connected components of size poly(log n)) is $\widetilde{\Theta}(n^{1/2})$. - 2.
-The query complexity of testing isomorphism between two n-vertex graphs (with connected components of size poly(log n)) is $\widetilde{\Theta}(n^{2/3})$.
+- 1. The query complexity of testing isomorphism to a fixed n-vertex graph (with connected components of size poly(log n)) is $\widetilde{\Theta}(n^{1/2})$ . - 2.
+The query complexity of testing isomorphism between two n-vertex graphs (with connected components of size poly(log n)) is $\widetilde{\Theta}(n^{2/3})$ .